krrun16/BinaryHeapTreeMusicalNote/README.md

 # Binary_Heap_Tree_Musical_Note
+Binary Heap implementation with musical note implementation.

-# Link to project:
-https://ljflores.git-pages.research.uiowa.edu/Binary_Heap_Tree (currently does not work -- see the rest of README.md for details.)
+Link to project: https://ljflores.git-pages.research.uiowa.edu/Binary_Heap_Tree (currently does not work -- see the rest of README.md for details.)

+The user should hear a musical note when they focus on a changed node.

 # TODO